culanomeara/adventureswithwood/README.md

 ### Print project instructions

-I did plan to incldue the ability to print out the project instructions so they could be more useable outdoors etc.
+I did plan to include the ability to print out the project instructions so they could be more useable outdoors etc.

 [Back to top](<#contents>)

 ### Enhanced Form Validation

-I did plan to add enhanced form vaildation above the built-in ones.
+I did plan to add enhanced form validation above the built-in ones.
 Validation for typos, numbers instead of letters, etc

 [Back to top](<#contents>)